 Woodstock Inn has 142 tastefully renovated guestrooms from $149-365 and suites from $250-660.
 If visiting during the cooler months or looking for a romantic fireside night, be sure to book one of the Tavern Fireplace rooms.
 During spring and summer, whether lounging throughout the well-groomed lawns or by outdoor fire pits, guests will find themselves dreaming about their next getaway back to Woodstock.

-Consider scheduling your visit to the resort during sugar season or around events like a cheese celebration, Green Mountain Literary Festival or air balloon adventure.
+Consider scheduling your visit to the resort in conjunction with events like the Green Mountain Literary Festival or air balloon adventure.
 Check out specials like Wake up in Woodstock, offering one-night accommodation, a hearty country breakfast and a bottle of Vermont maple syrup to take home.
 Rates start at $255.

 View Getaway to Woodstock, Vermont in a larger map